kannan-ar/MariGold.OpenXHTML/README.md

 ```

 ####Relative Images
 OpenXHTML cannot process the images with relative URL.
-We can use `ImagePath` property to set base address for this issue.
+This can be solve using the `ImagePath` property to set base address for every relative image paths.
 The image path can be either a URL or a physical folder address.

 ```csharp
 using MariGold.OpenXHTML;